king-shak/UniAssist/README.md

 ## Project Goals

-This is our second hackathon, our first we did together was a week long, so part of the reason we participated is that we wanted to see what a 48-hour long hackathon looks like and how much we could accomplish with it.
+This is our second hackathon, our first we did together was a weeklong, so part of the reason we participated is that we wanted to see what a 48-hour long hackathon looks like and how much we could accomplish with it.
 We also wanted to use this opportunity to learn a bit more about fullstack development, and possibly build something worthy of putting on our portfolios.

 For the project itself, we created a Web app called UniAssist, that is designed to help college students.
-Being college students ourselves, we understand that college students have a lot on their plate, such as finding an internship or job, organizing their life around their school work, budgeting their money and managing their student debt, organizaing assignments, setting deadlines, and keeping track of grades.
+Being college students ourselves, we understand that college students have a lot on their plate, such as finding an internship or job, organizing their life around their schoolwork, budgeting their money and managing their student debt, organizing assignments, setting deadlines, and keeping track of grades.
 We set out to create an all-in-one app that solves all of this.

 ## Desired User Experience

-TODO: Fill this out.
+This app is designed to help college students with all the tools necessary for them to have an easier time managing their finances and their education.
+With features like calendar, Todo list, and the upcoming addition of note taking; students can stay up to date and on track on school assignments and events.
+With the future inclusion of budget tracker and debt calculator, students can also manage how much money they spend on a week or monthly basis to promote smarter money spending.
+More features will increase the productivity and allow students to have an easier experience at college.

 ## Implementation Details

 We used the following tools for this project:
  * **Backend**: Python, Flask Web Framework, Boto3 API for accessing AWS.
  * **Middle**: AWS: DynamoDB, S3, Elastic Beanstalk, CloudFront CDN
- * **Frontend**: HTML + CSS, Javascript.
+ * **Frontend**: HTML + CSS, JavaScript.

 ### Backend

 For the backend, we chose Python because we're most comfortable with it for web development.
 We chose Flask mostly because it was the only web development framework we knew, but also because it's super lightweight and easy to work with compared to something like Django.

 Our Flask application was written using two blueprints: one in `auth.py` and the other in `main.py`.
-The former defined all the endpoints that deal with user session management (signing up, logging in/out) and the latter defined all the endpoints for the application (the todo list, profile page, calendar, etc.). `application.py` is where the application is put together and configured, and `util.py` contains various helper methods for working with AWS - things like retrieving an S3 bucket or DynamoDB table.
+The former defined all the endpoints that deal with user session management (signing up, logging in/out) and the latter defined all the endpoints for the application (the Todo list, profile page, calendar, etc.). `application.py` is where the application is put together and configured, and `util.py` contains various helper methods for working with AWS - things like retrieving an S3 bucket or DynamoDB table.

 ### Middle